alirezarezaeikalat/mit-6006/readMe.txt

                     - Theta(1): for get_at, set_at, and len
                     - Theta(n): for build, and iter_seq

-                --How to build an array at the beginning--:
+                --How to build an array at first place--:
                     --Memory allocation model--:
                         allocate array of size of n in Theta(n)